 Deposits are the bane of a renter’s life.
 Sometimes it feels like a chunk of money you will never see as it bounces from one landlord to the next.
 But deposits can come at a particularly hefty price in the Netherlands.
 There isn’t a cap on how much a landlord or rental agency can ask for.
 It can be a lot of money, sometimes as much as three months’ rent.
 You sure as hell want that back!

-Have you experienced any of these Dutch quirks to renting?
+Have you experienced any of these Dutch oddities when renting?
 Or got any tips about finding a house in the Netherlands?
-Let us know in the comments below!
+Tell us in the comments below!

 Feature Image: Karolina Grabows/Pexels